Sample projects¶

 Inout¶

-This example showcases the usage of an inout port and the way it’s represented in the GUI.
+This example showcases the usage of an inout port and its representation in the GUI.

 Tip

-An inout port is denoted in the GUI by a green circle without a directional arrow inside.
+An inout port is marked in the GUI by a green circle without a directional arrow inside.

 The design consists of 3 modules: input buffer ibuf